Federated Learning with Nonvacuous Generalisation Bounds: Experiments

-\textbf{KL penalty.} For stability reasons, we penalise the KL term during posterior optimisation (similarly to \citealp{perezortiz2021tight}), thus we give more impact to the empirical risk during optimisation.
+\textbf{KL penalty.} We denote as 'KL penalty' a numerical factor $\alpha\in (0.1)$ such that we optimise $\alpha \KL$ instead of $\KL$ in our learning objectives, \emph{e.g.} \Cref{eq:obj_classic_ordered,eq:obj_quad_ordered}.
+For stability reasons, we penalise the KL term during posterior optimisation (similarly to \cite{perezortiz2021tight} or Equation 9 of \cite{zhao2024fed}), thus we give more impact to the empirical risk during optimisation.
 Such a penalty helps performance and stability during training when random priors are involved.
 In this case, we use a penalty of $0.1$.

 \textbf{Federated Learning hyperparameters.} Starting from a random prior, we perform our algorithm during 200 rounds to make the SNNs converge.
 When learnt priors are considered, they are trained with a run of 100 rounds with 5 local epochs (convergence around 50 epochs).
 We then perform 10 additional rounds with 5 local epochs to train the posterior.
 In both cases, we select 10\% of the users each round to participate in the training.
 As the dataset size of each user is small, we use a batch size of 25 (compared to 250 in the work of \cite{perezortiz2021tight}).